moodle-an-hochschulen/moodle-theme_boost_campus/README.md

 * Added Font Awesome icons to mailto and broken links.
 Furthermore, colored broken link in red for fast recognizability.

+### Categories overview page

+Improved font sizes and weights on category overview page for better readability.

 Further information
 -------------------